 Ohio Criminal Statute of Limitations Laws

-Note: State laws are constantly changing -- contact an Ohio criminal defense attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are constantly changing through decisions from higher courts, the enactment of newly signed legislation, and other means.
+While we strive to ensure the accuracy of these pages, you should contact an Ohio criminal defense attorney or conduct your own legal research to verify the state law(s) you are researching.

 Research the Law

 - Ohio Law

 - Official State Codes - Links to the official online statutes (laws) in all 50 states and DC.

 Ohio Criminal Statute of Limitations: Related Resources

 - Ohio Civil Statute of Limitations